Gender nonconformity: Recovery strategies

-Recovery strategies are actions that gender non-conforming individuals take on due to encounters with backlash from society.
-These strategies can also be a result of fear, embarrassment, etc from the individual's friends and family.
-Some examples of recovery strategies are hiding non-conforming behavior, conforming to gender norms, etc.
+Recovery strategies are actions that gender nonconforming individuals take in response to backlash from society.
+These strategies can also result from fear, embarrassment, etc., from an individual's friends and family.
+Some examples of recovery strategies include hiding non-conforming behavior and conforming to gender norms.

-In a 2004 experiment, participants were atypical men and women who were said to have more similarities and knowledge about the opposite atypical sex after taking a survey.
-In the experiments conducted the results showed that the participants who feared backlash because of the results were more likely to hide their non-conforming behavior or conform to the gendered norms.
+In a 2004 experiment, participants were atypical men and women who were found to have more similarities and knowledge about the opposite atypical sex after taking a survey.
+In the experiment, the results showed that the participants who feared backlash because of the results were more likely to hide their non-conforming behavior or conform to gender norms.

-Hiding non-conforming behavior means repressing the behavior going against gender norms.
-In J.M Brennan the change in gender identity of a non-conforming man or women can cause this hiding and concealment of the behavior.
-This can be due to fear of the stigma being directed towards them causing concealment of their true identity.
+Hiding non-conforming behavior means repressing behavior that goes against gender norms.
+In J.M.
+Brennan, changes in gender identity among nonconforming men or women can lead to such hiding and concealment of behavior.
+This can be due to fear of stigma being directed toward them, leading to concealment of their true identity.

-Children in the LGBT+ community are seen to increase gender conformity in school settings due to pressure from peers.
-This is due to the discrimination faced by LGBT+ individuals.
+Children in the LGBT+ community are seen to increase gender conformity in school settings due to peer pressure, which may reflect discrimination faced by LGBT+ individuals.